stolostron/multicluster-observability-operator/tests/README.md

 The tests in this container will:

-1. Create the MCO CR.
-The Object store to be already in place for CR to work.
+1. Create the object store and MCO CR.
-2. Wait for the the entire Observability suite (Hub and Addon) has been installed.
+2. Wait for the the entire Observability suite (Hub and Addon) installed.
-3. Then check the Observability suite (Hub and Addon) is working as expected including disable/enable, Grafana etc.
+3. Then check the Observability suite (Hub and Addon) is working as expected including disable/enable addon, grafana verify etc.

 ## Setup E2E Testing Environment

 If you only have an OCP cluster and haven't installed Observability yet, then you can install the Observability (both Hub and Addon) by the following steps:

-1. clone this repo:
+1. clone this repository:

 ```
-git clone git@github.com:open-cluster-management/observability-e2e-test.git
+git clone git@github.com:open-cluster-management/multicluster-observability-operator.git
 ```

 2. export `KUBECONFIG` environment to the kubeconfig of your OCP cluster: